 Anyone is also welcome to become a Crafter if you'd like to learn skills in any of their crafting areas, or have partners and friends to share your well-developed talents with.
 From September to May, the Crafters hold Scrapbooking and Crafting Retreats every third weekend of the month - all day Friday and Saturday.

-We have Alcoholics Anonymous groups that meet at the following times during the week in our fellowship hall.
+We have Alcoholics Anonymous and Al-Anon groups that meet at the following times during the week in our fellowship hall.

 Some of these groups also have NA co-participation, and some focus specifically for AA needs.
 For information on our groups, and others in the area, check this website, or contact our office at email@example.com or 614-471-2168 and we'll answer your questions or put you in touch with current group members.

-This men's chorus that sings barbershop and other classic American songbook style arrangements meets at our church every week on Mondays at 7:00 pm.
+This men's chorus that sings barbershop and other classic American songbook style arrangements meets at our church building semi-regularly on Mondays at 1:30 pm.
 (And features a few of our own church choir members.)

 We partner with the Chorus for one of our favorite annual events - a benefit concert for local food pantry Gahanna Residents in Need (GRIN - see our Community Partners page for more info).
 Attendees get to enjoy a wonderful program from the Chorus and bring non-perishable food items or make a free will donation, and everything collected goes straight to GRIN for their services.